-The toe box is roomy but is still able to be laced securely enough to scramble over boulders confidently, and the TPU toe cap protects your toes.
+The toe box is roomy but can still be laced securely enough to scramble confidently over boulders, and the TPU toe cap protects your toes.
 The lacing system is traditional, making it easy to replace the laces once worn out.
 We tested these boots in both hot and cool conditions and were impressed at how well they breathed even during high-output ascents.

 With a relatively tall ankle collar, the Falcon GV snugly protects us from rolling our ankles while hiking over rough or uneven ground, situations where we are at our most vulnerable as hikers.
 These boots are more narrow than others, with a forefoot width of 4.25", which is generally speaking a liability, though we found their width to be appropriate and did not feel at any greater risk of rolling our ankles.

-Compared to a stiffer boot such as the Scarpa Zodiac Plus, or even the Salomon X Ultra 3 Mid GTX, these boots are soft and pliable in the sole.
-This translates into better smearing ability on the rock, though more fatigued feet at the end of a hiking day and the ability to feel more pointy objects on the trail.
+Compared to a stiffer model, these boots are soft and pliable in the sole.
+Though this makes for better smearing ability on the rock, it also translates into more fatigued feet at the end of a hiking day and the ability to feel more pointy objects on the trail.

-The Falcon boots showed overall average performance in traction when considering all the terrain types we encountered.
+The Falcon GV boots showed overall average performance in traction when considering all the terrain types we encountered.
 This boot features a quality Vibram rubber compound called MegaGrip, which has been used effectively in high-performance approach shoes and is certainly some of the stickiest rubber in this review.
-The sole uses a lower profile lug pattern than most, being more akin to the Moab Ventilator 2 than a typical pattern for hiking boots like found on the Salomon Quest 4D 3 GTX.
-This makes these boots quite useful on slabby rock, but limited in usefulness on loose or wet terrain.
+The sole uses a lower profile lug pattern than most.
+This makes these boots quite useful on slabby rock but limits their usefulness on loose or wet terrain.

-With a verified weight of 2.48 pounds per pair of size 11's (US), the Falcon GV boots are on the light side of average, though this list includes the featherweight Hoka ONE ONE models that skew this rating slightly.
-For their ankle collar height, overall flood height, and waterproofness these boots offer a lot for their weight.
+We weighed these in at 2.48 pounds per pair in a size 11 (US), which is on the light side of average, though this list includes some seriously featherweight models that skew this rating slightly.
+With their ankle collar height, overall flood height, and waterproofness, these boots offer a lot for their weight.

 We picked these boots up and immediately questioned their ability to withstand our 5-minute water submersion test due to the copious nylon used in the outer, but were blown away by how well the Gore-Tex Extended Comfort membrane repels water.
 Well after the 5 minutes had elapsed, we still had no signs of leakage, and only got out of the mountain stream we used because our feet were getting cold!

-With a flood height of 5.75 inches, these boots provide as much protection as their big brother the Asolo Power Matic 200 GV.
-That alone makes these boots an appealing choice for those who encounter lots of stream crossings on their hikes but want to keep the weight on their feet relatively low.
+With a flood height of 5.75 inches, these boots provide as much protection as big leather boots do.
+That alone makes these boots an appealing choice for those who encounter lots of stream crossings on their hiking excursions but want to keep the weight on their feet relatively low.

-The Asolo Falcon GV is a high-end hiking boot that features lightweight materials.
-By shedding weight in the upper materials, the boot can extend higher up the ankle than other models and provide top-notch water protection.
-This is a premium boot that comes with a premium price, however, and so we suggest weighing out your needs, as there exist models with a better overall performance at a lower price.
+The Asolo Falcon GV is a premium boot that comes with a premium price.
+It features lightweight materials and provides good water protection, but due to its price, we suggest weighing out your needs, as there are other models with a better overall performance at a lower price.